woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/activity-panels.md

 ![Stock Activity Panel](images/activity-panels-stock.png)

-The Stock Panel will show Products that are either Low in Stock or Out of Stock.
+The Stock Panel will show Products that are either Low in Stock or Out of stock.

 "Low in Stock" status is determined by a combination of the store setting and individual product settings.
 Consult the [Managing Products](https://docs.woocommerce.com/document/managing-products/#inventory-tab) documentation to learn more about managing product stock settings.